-Recordkeeping by owners and operators
+Reporting by owners and operators

-Updated financial responsibility certification requirements to make consistent with changes in licensing procedures based on changes in RCW 90.76.020(4) of the authorizing state statute.
+- Updated financial responsibility certification requirements to make consistent with changes in licensing procedures based on changes in RCW 90.76.020(4) of the authorizing state statute.
 The owner or operator must provide proof of financial responsibility to the Department of Revenue (DOR) upon application for a license.
 DOR must also be notified of any substitution of financial assurances and any cancellation or termination of financial assurances.
-DOR will not renew licenses without current proof of financial responsibility.
+DOR will not renew licenses without current proof of financial responsibility. - Clarified which documents must be submitted to DOR to demonstrate financial responsibility. - For insurance, to demonstrate financial responsibility, specified that need to submit both certification of financial responsibility and certificate of insurance or endorsement.

-Financial test and bond rating test requirements
+Mechanisms - Financial tests and bond rating tests

-Clarified by when Ecology must be notified if an owner or operator fails to obtain alternate coverage after it is determined the owner or operator no longer meets the requirements of the applicable financial test or bond rating test, consistent with requirements in WAC 173-360A1045 (reporting of owners or operators).
+Clarified by when Ecology must be notified if an owner or operator fails to obtain alternate coverage after it is determined the owner or operator no longer meets the requirements of the applicable financial test or bond rating test, consistent with requirements in WAC 173-360A-1045 (reporting of owners or operators).